 - Product density.

 All of these tests may not be necessary for Kratom lab testing but they can be done to get approval from FDA.

 How Can Kratom Lab Testing Be Done Properly?

-When you are sending a sample of Kratom to be tested to a lab ensure that you send enough material along with a proper sample submission form to help in identification of the strain of Kratom.
+When you are sending a sample of Kratom to be tested to a lab ensure that you send enough material along with a proper sample submission form to help in the identification of the strain of Kratom.